huidr/theory-of-computation/README.md

-# theory-of-computation
+## Theory of Computation

-Notes for theory of computation
+These are my notes for a course on theory of computation.